jaysonwujq/bioinfonotebookxiucz/docs/08_DNA/05_somatic/003_CNV/005_CNV_CNVkit.md

 You can use --filter in tumor analysis, too.
 It's mentioned in the germline tips page because it's common in germline analysis for the number of false positives to be problematic enough to require more automated filtering.

+## export
+- I recommend "export bed" for custom analysis.
+If you are analyzing tumor samples with some known amount of normal-cell contamination, use "call" or "rescale" first to adjust the log2 ratios for that contamination.
+- The ["export vcf"] output conforms to the VCF spec, which is a little unintuitive for describing CNVs.
+The CN field means absolute copy number, but it's only specified for copy number gains, while hemizygous or homozygous deletions are specified differently, as you're seeing.

 ## bintest
 + it looks like the log2 values in the bintest output are residuals.
 If the segments are provided, the residuals are calculated compared to the segment to which the bin belongs, and otherwise to the whole chromosome: